avijka/5-Qubit_QECC_Under_Pauli_Errors/README.md

 - measures syndromes and attempts to correct the error,
 - and finally measures the physical qubits.

-It repeats this procedure for a number of trials, and reports the fraction of trials which had successful final measurements, i.e. measurements of the physical qubits which reflect a component of the correct logical state.
+This code repeats this procedure for a number of trials and reports the fraction of trials which had successful final measurements, i.e. measurements of the physical qubits which reflect a component of the correct logical state.

 ### Basic Usage Example
 The main function is `test_QECC_random_Pauli_errors`, which takes in the probability and, optionally, a boolean for the desired logical state and a number of trials.
 For example: